 If you have ever considered visiting Africa, do it.
 Start with Rwanda.
 You will be welcomed with open arms, challenged to shift your preconceived notions and given a beautiful environment in which to do so.

-Below is a roundup of my favorite places to stay, experience, and dine in and around Kigali, Rwanda.
+Below is a roundup of my favorite places to stay, experience, and dine in and around Kigali, Rwanda for coffee enthusiasts and adventurers alike.

 Stay — Kigali